AdesisNetlife/authrc/README.md

               Mark it as the found host

 2.
-  Finally return the matched host value
+  Finally, return the matched host value

 ```

 #### Host config object

-The `host` config object its were the autentication credentials will be stored.
+The `host` config object it’s where the authentication credentials will be stored.
 Basically it is an object with two properties: `username` and `password`

 Each `host` object must implement one of the following interfaces